JockLawrie/ConnectionPools.jl/README.md

         - Try a maximum of `n_tries` times to acquire a connection from the pool.
         - Return 0 if all attempts to acquire a connection fail.

+__Note:__ Currently only Redis connections are supported.
+If you need a pool of connections for another database, feel free to submit a pull request to this package.

 ### Example
 ```julia